Feature Selection on Quantum Computers: Experiments

 \subsubsection{Results}

 The results for QA are shown in \cref{fig:qashots}.
 On the left, we show all \num{1024} samples sorted in ascending order of energy, such that the lowest measured energies are on the left.
 Mean and standard deviation is reported over the sorted sequences of \num{16} runs.
 The globally optimal energies, which we found by brute force, are shown as horizontal lines.
 On the right, we show for each solution bit (corresponding to feature indices for QFS) the number of times the corresponding bit was measured as 1 across all shots.
 Again we report mean and standard deviation over \num{16} runs.
 The color of each bar indicates whether the corresponding global optimum of the respective bit is 0 or 1.
-The sequence of optimal bits corresponds to the optimal feature selection for our application.
+The sequence of optimal bits corresponds to the optimal feature selection for our application. \Cref{fig:qashots-sim} is analogous to \cref{fig:qashots}, showing the results obtained through Simulated Annealing.

 The histograms show that there is a clear correspondence between feature optimality (bar color) and the number of occurrences, which indicates that QA is able to find the global optimum in a certain fraction of samples.
 With increasing number of qubits, this correlation gets noticeably less pronounced.
 To be precise, the optimum was found in $\SI{10.78\pm 5.12}{\percent}$ for \texttt{synth\_10}, $\SI{0.18\pm 0.18}{\percent}$ for \texttt{waveform}, and only a single time across all 16 runs for \texttt{ionosphere}.
+In contrast, Simulated Annealing finds the correct bits with higher probability, even for data of higher dimension: The optima are found in $\SI{100.00\pm 0.00}{\percent}$ of shots for \texttt{synth\_10}, $\SI{20.39\pm 1.40}{\percent}$ for \texttt{waveform} and $\SI{21.04\pm 1.02}{\percent}$ for \texttt{ionosphere}.
+This result indicates that the use of NISQ hardware compromises the solution quality, possibly due to loss of precision when loading the QUBO parameters onto the quantum annealer, or additional noise introduced by read-out errors.

 The result for VQE is shown in \cref{fig:vqesynth10} in analogy to \cref{fig:qashots}.
 Mean and standard deviation are obtained from \num{5} runs.
 We find no clear correspondence between globally optimal bits and number of occurrences.
 The global optimum was only found in $\SI{0.14\pm 0.08}{\percent}$ of measurements.
 We assume that hardware noise, as well as the low number of optimization steps that were used due to long run times, lead to this performance.
 In particular, we expect that VQE could perform better for longer run times and less noisy hardware.
 It is important to understand that in contrast to the D-Wave results, where each shot represents one approximation run to find the underlying QFS optimum, the 1024 VQE samples were all taken from one optimized circuit.